whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/template.markdown

 *   [GitHub URL](https://github.com/turingschool/gear-up/blob/master/m1_citizenship/session_2_getting_better_at_difficult_things.md)

 Interesting outlook on learning - mastering few subjects at a time, rather than burning your cognitive resources at all  times.
-Didn't fully understand this concept at first, but after some time it made a lot of sense to me how that technique can be a very helpful learning tool.
+Didn't fully understand this concept at first, but after some time it made a lot of sense to me how this technique can be a very helpful learning tool.

 #### Managing Stress and Coping Mechanisms